Volunteers handle everything from greeting blues fans and collecting donations to packing thousands of pounds of donated

 When can I sign up to volunteer?

-Volunteer registration for the 2013 Safeway Waterfront Blues Festival will begin Tuesday, May 28th at 10:00am.
+Volunteer registration for the 2014 Safeway Waterfront Blues Festival will begin in May.

 How long are the volunteer shifts?

 Most Volunteer shifts are about 4 hours long.
 Specific times and lengths will be available when registration begins.
 Please check back at that time.

 Do spots fill quickly?

 Volunteer shifts are filled on a first come first served basis and spots can fill quickly.
 We encourage you sign up as early as you are able - we do however get a number of cancelations about a week prior to the festival and new volunteer positions open up, so please consider checking back if you can’t find a time that works for you.

 Do volunteers have to pay the suggested donation to get in?